-This essay was something I had put together on Facebook a few days after the horrors of the Pulse Nightclub Massacre, 12 June 2016, and it popped up on my memories page this morning.
-Adding/updating a few bits here and there, this is what I wrote one year ago.
+This is something I had written on Facebook a few days after the horrors of the Pulse nightclub massacre, 12 June 2016.
+I have added to it and updated it in the year since.
 And it is still the case that Love is Love is Love is Love is Love is Love is Love.

 Okay kittens, time to address the ever-present elephant in the room this week.

 Our long weekend whirlwind of love and happiness came to a crashing halt on Sunday morning.
-Anne and I had woken early, and were sitting up howling with laughter while watching cute kitten videos.
+Anne and I were up early, howling with laughter while watching funny kitten videos.
 This was the morning after we had exchanged promise rings, and had celebrated the day before.

 At that time, the news was 20 dead, 42 injured in Orlando.
 The details that Anne and I were scanning were more horrendous the further we read.
-I literally felt like we had been slammed into the pavement.
+It felt like we had been slammed into the pavement.

-Anne was in tears, all she kept repeating was about the families, the loved ones, the partners, etc. What I eventually managed to decipher through her tears was her cousin and his partner lived one block away and frequented Pulse nightclub.
+Anne was inconsolable, worried about the families, the loved ones, the partners, etc. What I eventually managed to decipher through her tears was that her cousin and his partner lived one block away from, and frequented, Pulse nightclub.

 You hope against hope that it is not the experience of those first responders who attended the scene:

-After an hour of nail-biting and tears, I said, okay Sunshine, let’s get out of the apartment and be among people.
-We headed out into the neighbourhood, to a place that is like a communal living room where people gather.
+After an hour, I said, “Okay Sunshine, let’s get out of the apartment and be around people.”
+We ventured out into the neighbourhood, to a place that is like a communal living room where people gather.
 People were busy watching the soccer games in Europe, and I was silently thankful that there was no news on any of the screens.
 At least at first.
-One of the televisions had CP24 on, and they cutaway live to Orlando for a press conference.
+One of the televisions had been switched to CP24 and they cutaway live to Orlando for a press conference.
 The numbers had climbed.
 49 dead, 53 injured.
-We were shocked silent, and then Anne collapsed in tears against me.
+We were shocked silent.

 How?
 How could this be?
 Why now?
 The questions are endless, the answers are few.

-Finally I was able to stop Anne’s tears and then she heard from her cousin that he and his partner were safe.
+Finally, Anne heard from her cousin that he and his partner were safe.
 Big sigh of relief.
 And again, a pressing need to be among even more people in public.
-We went to the store to pick up a few things, and rather than turn around and immediately go back home again, Anne said, “C’mon Cookie, let’s go for a walk.”
+We went to the store to pick up a few things, and rather than turn around and immediately go back home, Anne said, “C’mon Cookie, let’s go for a walk.”

-So we did, we walked along a busy Sunday morning Front Street, proudly holding hands, closer than ever, and showing our defiance that we will not be hidden or erased, that we exist, that we love and are in love, that love is simply love, and that we deserve to be able to live our own lives.
+We walked along a busy Sunday morning Front Street, proudly holding hands and showing our defiance that we will not be hidden or erased, that we exist, that we love, that love is love, and that we deserve to be able to live our own lives.
 We worked our way back home and were absolutely exhausted.
-Not the usual physically tired way, but just emotionally and mentally drained, and we curled up for a nap.
+Not in the physically tired way, but emotionally and mentally drained, and we curled up for a nap.
 Once Anne was asleep, I reached for my phone to check in and see what was happening and who was organizing what.

-How perfect that the Toronto Sisters had already put together a candlelight vigil for Orlando that evening in Barbara Hall Park.
+The Toronto Sisters had already put together a candlelight vigil for Orlando that evening in Barbara Hall Park.
 Yes, I would be there.
-Anne should be safely back home by that point, and I wanted to be with our chosen family.
-It’s what you do in times of crisis, you reach out to be with those who feel as you do.
+Anne should be safely back home by that point, and I wanted to be with our rainbow family.
+It’s what you do in times of crisis, you want to be with those who feel as you do.

 Breathe woman, there is work to be done.

-Things have changed over my years on the planet.
-In my youth, this would have left me a tear-soaked mess, curled up in a ball in a corner, and wanting to hide away from the world.
-And now, with all that I have lived through, experienced, survived, you can’t help but become more than a little rough around the edges (my friend Kim calls it being as rough as a badger’s arse) more for self-preservation than anything else.
-If you wonder why Trans people tend to have a very dark sense of humour, look at the numbers of dead from among our family and see why it is necessary.
+Things have changed in my years on the planet.
+In my youth, this would have left me curled up in a ball in a corner, wanting to hide away from the world.
+Now, with all that I have lived through, experienced, survived, I can’t help but become more than a little rough around the edges (my friend Kim calls it “being as rough as a badger’s arse”) more for self-preservation than anything else.
+If you wonder why I have an extremely dark sense of humour, look at the numbers of dead from among our family and see why it is necessary.

-That night at the vigil… I had arrived early to get a few quick pictures for the feature image for my column.
-Even arriving very early, there was already a large number of people present.
-By the time the vigil began, we had filled the park beyond capacity, had flowed out onto Church Street north and south of the park, and through the other side of the park onto side streets (I heard crowd estimates up to 10,000 people).
+I arrived early at the vigil to get a few quick pictures for the feature image for my column.
+There was a large number of people present already.
+By the time the vigil began, we had filled the park beyond capacity, had flowed out onto Church Street north and south of the park, and through the other side of the park onto side streets (Crowd estimates were 10,000 people).

 I stood with friends that evening.
 Everybody there was part of the same family.
 Anne messaged me worrying about my safety and did I have an escape route planned in case there was trouble.
-I replied, “I am with my rainbow cops Sunshine (Danielle and Henry), I am with our family members in great numbers.
+I replied, “I am with Danielle and Henry, Sunshine.
+I am with our family.
 There is no safer place to be at this moment.”
 Promised to keep checking in hourly.

 As expected, take the planned schedule for the week and set light to it.
-There’s only one thing to do, just dance with it and what will get done will get done.
+There’s only one thing to do, just dance with things and what will get done will get done.

-Can you do an interview for CBC’s The National?
-(You can click the link to watch the video on YouTube.)
-Sure, maybe I can handle three or four other things while I’m in that area too.
+Can you do an interview for CBC’s The National? (click the link to watch the video on YouTube.)
+“Yes, maybe I can handle three or four other things while I’m in that area too.”
 It’s all part of the dance.

-I’ve been around the Village for three days in a row… People may have pasted on a smile and be doing a good imitation of chipper and happy clappy… Inside we are all the same… A bundle of raw emotions.
+I’ve been around the Village for three days in a row at this point.
+People may have pasted on a smile and be doing a good imitation of chipper and happy clappy; inside we are all the same, a bundle of raw emotions.
 Our safe spaces have been invaded and violated yet again.

 There are 49 empty seats at our table.
 It cannot be, but it is.

-Last night, prior to the Trans Youth Human Rights panel, saw my friend Henry.
-We were having a quiet word at the back of the room.
-He told me, he’s been working non-stop since Sunday without a rest or a break or time to think.
+Prior to the Trans Youth Human Rights panel, I was having a quiet word at the back of the room with my friend Henry .
+He told me that he’s been working non-stop since Sunday without a rest, or a break, or time to think.
 He is an out and proud gay cop, and we have worked together for a few years on how to fix the world for our family members.
-He was telling me that he was driving to last night’s event, and passed the corner of King and Bay Streets and saw the rainbow flag beside the Canadian flag and both were at half-mast.
-He had to pull his car over for a minute, the wave of emotions was hard to take.
+He was telling me that as he was driving to last night’s event, he passed the corner of King and Bay Streets and saw the rainbow flag beside the Canadian flag and both were at half-mast.
+He had to pull his car over for a minute, that the sudden wave of emotions was hard to take.

-As we all do, we get to work dealing with the aftermath and looking after our family and making sure we are safe.
-You don’t usually stop until after the worst has passed and then it hits you.
-Anne agreed, the same thing happens in her career, nursing, you are so busy doing your best to make a difference, that you have no time to feel until after your shift is over.
+As we all do, we get to work dealing with the aftermath and looking after our family and making sure all are safe.
+You don’t stop until after the worst has passed and then it hits you.
+Anne agreed, the same thing happens in her nursing career.
+You are so busy doing your best to make a difference, that you have no time to feel until after your shift is over.
 You’re needed, there is not time for anything for yourself until later.
 Self-care is an afterthought, your family is suffering you must look after them first.

-And then last night at the start of the human rights panel… The reading of the names of those family members violently torn from us, and how long it took to read 49 names.
-You’ve heard about six degrees of separation, a great many of us in that room were no more than two or three degrees away from one of the 49.
-One of my dearest friends knew very well one of the victims, which meant I was two degrees away.
+At the start of the human rights panel, the reading of the names of those family members violently torn from us.
+It was significant how long it took to read 49 names.
+You’re familiar with six degrees of separation, a great many of us in that room were no more than two or three degrees away from one of the 49.
+One of my dearest friends knew one of the victims very well, which meant I was two degrees away.
 You can see how it works.

-And yet it strikes me as odd that people remark about my bravery being out and about in public.
+It strikes me as odd that people remark about my bravery being out and about in public.
 I don’t think there is bravery involved.
-It’s more like a boiling rage that can only be vented by being visible and as usual, ballsy as fuck.
-This T will not be silenced.
-And for those who worry about safety, honey, I could get flattened by a bus while crossing the road any day… When it is my time, it will be my time, not a moment sooner or a moment later.
+It’s more like a boiling rage that can only be vented by being visible and as is typical for me, ballsy as fuck.
+This old broad will not be silenced.
+For those who worry about my safety – honey, I could get flattened by a bus while crossing the road any day.
+When it is my time, it will be my time, not a moment sooner or a moment later.
 Until that time comes, there is a hell of a lot of work to be done.

-And then I see a glimmer of light.
-Someone commented on a recent video that Stephanie posted about her opening remarks at last night’s event when she spoke of how we met in 2014 and what that meant… A young person said, she is now being Christine for others.
-Yes, that’s paying it forward, this means that I did my job.
+I see a glimmer of light.
+Someone commented on a recent video that Stef posted about her opening remarks at last night’s event when she spoke of how we met in 2014 and what that meant.
+A young person said, she is now “being Christine for others.”
+Yes, she is paying it forward, this means that I did my job.
 I am so so so proud of her.
-She is why I will not be kept hiding, I have too much to be done to fix the world, and I have to be out there doing it to have it happen.
+She is why I will not be kept in hiding, I have too much to be done to fix the world, and I have to be out there doing it to have it happen.

-There have been numerous pieces written and posted about the meanings and how to react.
-Look, it’s really simple kittens…
+There have been numerous pieces written and posted about the events and how to react.
+It’s really simple:

-As much as you may wish to discuss the finite details of this crime, I don’t.
-I wish to honour those we have lost in my own way, in my own time, with my own rainbow family members.
+I wish to honour those we have lost in my own way, in my own time, with my rainbow family.

-But, as I have maintained since early that Sunday morning after the initial news reports, and I will keep saying this until people finally get it…
+I have maintained this since early that Sunday morning after the initial news reports, and I will keep saying this until people finally get it …

 Simple.
 Three words.
 Not difficult to get the meaning.